-The substantially higher accuracy of the new measurements was the result of new experimental methods, developed and demonstrated one thesis at a time over 20 years by a string of excellent Ph.D. students - C. H. Tseng, D. Enzer, J. Tan, S. Peil, B. D'Urso, B. Odom and D. Hanneke.
-Progress continues in the ongoing work of Ph.D. students S. Fogwell and J. C. Dorr.
-The unifying idea for the new methods was that of a one-electron quantum cyclotron - with fully resolved cyclotron and spin energy levels, and a detection sensitivity sufficient to detect one quantum transitions.
+The substantially higher accuracy of the new measurements was the result of new experimental methods, developed and demonstrated one thesis at a time over 20 years by a string of excellent Ph.D. students-C.H.
+Tseng, D. Enzer, J. Tan, S. Peil, B. D'Urso, B. Odom and D. Hanneke.
 The new methods included:

-- (1) A cylindrical Penning trap was used to suspend the electron.
+- 1. A cylindrical Penning trap was used to suspend the electron.
 The cylindrical trap was invented to form a microwave cavity that could inhibit spontaneous emission.
-The calculable cavity shape made it possible to understand and correct for cavity shifts of the measured cyclotron frequency. - (2) Cavity-inhibited spontaneous emission (by a factor of up to 250) narrowed measured linewidths and gave us the crucial averaging time that we needed to resolve one-quantum changes in the electron's cyclotron state. - (3) The cavity was cooled to 100 mK rather than to 4.2 K so that in thermal equilibrium the electron's cyclotron motion would be in its ground state. - (4) Detection with good signal-to-noise ratio came from feeding back a signal derived from the electron's motion along the magnetic field to the electron to cancel the damping due to the detection impedance.
-The "classical measurement system" for the quantum cyclotron motion was this large self-excited motion of the electron, with a quantum nondemolition coupling between the classical and quantum systems. - (5) A silver trap cavity avoided the magnetic field variations due to temperature fluctuations of the paramagnetism of conventional copper trap electrodes. - (6) The measurement was entirely automated so that the best data could be taken at night, when the electrical, magnetic and mechanical disturbances were lowest, with no person present. - (7) A parametric excitation of electrons suspended in the trap was used to measure the radiation modes of the radiation field in the trap cavity.
+The calculable cavity shape made it possible to understand and correct for cavity shifts of the measured cyclotron frequency. - Cavity-inhibited spontaneous emission (by a factor of up to 250) narrowed measured linewidths and gave us the crucial averaging time that we needed to resolve one-quantum changes in the electron's cyclotron state. - 3.
+The cavity was cooled to 100 mK rather than to 4.2 K so that in thermal equilibrium the electron's cyclotron motion would be in its ground state. - 4.
+Detection with good signal-to-noise ratio came from feeding back a signal derived from the electron's motion along the magnetic field to the electron to cancel the damping due to the detection impedance.
+The "classical measurement system" for the quantum cyclotron motion was this large self-excited motion of the electron, with a quantum nondemolition coupling between the classical and quantum systems. - 5.
+A silver trap cavity avoided the magnetic field variations due to temperature fluctuations of the paramagnetism of conventional copper trap electrodes. - 6.
+The measurement was entirely automated so that the best data could be taken at night, when the electrical, magnetic and mechanical disturbances were lowest, with no person present. - 7.
+A parametric excitation of electrons suspended in the trap was used to measure the radiation modes of the radiation field in the trap cavity.

-(8) The damping rate of a single trapped electron was used as a second probe of the radiation fields within the trap cavity.
+- 1 Precise Matter and Antimatter Tests of the Standard Model - 8.
+The damping rate of a single trapped electron was used as a second probe of the radiation fields within the trap cavity.

-5.2.
-One-Electron Quantum Cyclotron
+1.3 One-Electron Quantum Cyclotron